 Someone wants to hang out?
 Nope.
-You have a weekly date with a friend?
+That stranger wants to start up a random conversation in line at the grocery?
 Nope.
-This doesn’t mean you’re always saying No, but if you’ve been putting yourself outside of your comfort zone and just need a break, take it.
+This doesn’t mean you’re always saying No, but if you’re deplete and just need a break, take it.

 You aren’t a bad friend, you aren’t a bad parent, you aren’t a bad child, you aren’t a bad person.
-I understand if you still feel like you are though.
-Say No anyway, because this is about building new habits, testing some of your fears, and opening yourself to new possibilities.
+It makes sense that you might feel like you are, but this is permission to say No anyway, because you are building new habits, testing some of your fears, and opening yourself to new possibilities.

 Take a Mental Health Day

-Call out of work or leave work early, skip class, call a babysitter to take the kids for a few hours.
-Everyone will thank you later when you return to your daily life rejuvenated.
+Call out of work or leave work early, skip class, call a babysitter to take the kids for a few hours, lock yourself in the bathroom.
+Everyone will thank you later when you return to your daily life a little more relaxed.

 Similar to the above - You aren’t a bad employee, manager, or co-worker, etc. Your mind and emotions are just as important as your body - in fact they are a part of your body.